llm

 Access and deployment

-Mistral Large 2 is available on Azure AI Studio, AWS Bedrock, Google Cloud Model Garden, IBM Watsonx, and Snowflake.
+Mistral Large 2 is available on Azure AI Studio, AWS Bedrock, Google Cloud Model Garden, IBM watsonx, and Snowflake.

-Mistral AI API includes a list of APIs dedicated to specific tasks: Chat Completion API for generating responses, Embeddings API for vectorizing or representing words as vectors (necessary for text classification, sentiment analysis, and more), Files API for uploading files that can be used across various endpoints, etc.
+Mistral AI API includes a list of APIs dedicated to specific tasks: Chat Completion API for generating responses, Embeddings API for vectorizing or representing words as vectors (necessary for text classification, sentiment analysis, and more), Files API for uploading files that can be used in various endpoints, etc.

 Fine-tuning options